The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Proposed methodology

+During reconstruction, both the maximum image intensity and the effective noise level in the image domain need to be estimated from the data to provide an estimate of the target dynamic range, necessary for choosing the appropriate trained denoiser based on its training noise level.

-The performance of PnP algorithms strongly depends on the choice of the training noise level $\sigma$ in \eqref{eq:training_loss} \cite{meinhardt2017learning, pesquet2021learning, wei2022tfpnp}.
-Since the maximum pixel intensities of the images in the training dataset have been normalised to $1$, the value $\sigma$ defines the inverse of the dynamic range for training.
-A heuristic rule to choose this value has been established \cite{terris2023image}, which consists of setting it equal to the inverse of signal-to-noise ratio of the observed data, itself informing the target dynamic range of the reconstruction.
-The inverse of signal-to-noise ratio of the observed data can be estimated from the properties of $H$ and $e$ in \eqref{eq:inv_pb_gen} as:
+Firstly, the maximum intensity of the back-projected image, denoted as $\widetilde{\alpha}$, provides a rough estimation of the sought peak value $\alpha$ of the target image $\overline{\bm{x}}$.
+Then, following \citet{terris2023image}, the inverse of the signal-to-noise ratio of the observed data, \emph{i.e.} the inverse of the target dynamic range, can be estimated from the properties of $\mathrm{\bm{\Phi}}$ and $\bm{e}$ in \eqref{eq:inv_pb_gen} as:

-where we recall that $\eta$ is the standard deviation of $e$ in \eqref{eq:inv_pb_gen}, and $\alpha$ is the maximum pixel intensity in $\overline{x}$.
+where we recall that $\eta$ is the standard deviation of $e$ in \eqref{eq:inv_pb_gen}.

-Denoting by $\sigma_0$ the minimum (non-zero) intensity of features in the preprocessed dataset, we follow the approach of \cite{terris2023image} for linking the exponentiation factor $a$ with the training noise level in \eqref{eq:intensity_expo}.
-In a nutshell, this strategy amounts to equating the faintest intensity in the exponentiated image, that is $(a^{\sigma_0} - 1)/a$, to the training noise level $\sigma$.
-This yields the following equation to be solved for $a$, given the faintest intensity $\sigma_0$ in the clean training dataset and the training noise level $\sigma$:

-We thus propose to solve this equation numerically for the exponentiation parameter $a$ at different training noise levels we aim at using in our experiments.
-The $\sigma_0$ is selected such that the intensities of $1\%$ non-zero pixels in the corresponding dataset are below this value.

-Unfortunately, the value of $\alpha$ cannot be easily estimated from the measurements $z$.
-Besides, the operator $H$ varies for each observation in our application, yielding the necessity to train a single denoiser for each observation if one wants to apply \eqref{eq:heuristic} rigorously.
-Building on \cite{terris2023image, wilber2023scalable} we propose to train a shelf of denoisers with different noise levels, and to estimate the dynamic range of $\overline{x}$ on the fly while running the PnP algorithm.
-More precisely, the denoisers are trained in advance for 8 noise levels covering the full range of possible dynamic ranges of interest for a class of radio observations.
-During the PnP reconstruction process, the maximum intensity of the back-projected image is used as the initial estimate $\alpha$, marked as $\widetilde{\alpha}$.
-Then, the network $\operatorname{D}_\sigma$ will be chosen where $\sigma$ is the closest training noise level below $\sigma_{\text{heu}}$ which is calculated with $\widetilde{\alpha}$.
-The activation of the denoiser is thus rescaled with a factor $\beta=\widetilde{\alpha}\sigma_{\text{heu}}/\sigma$ as